 They pass from owner to owner through time.
 This is true even if the deed conveying the easement holder’s land does not mention the easement.
 This is important because, in many cases, one party may not realize that an easement exists under the belief that it must be mentioned in each deed.

 The Attorneys at Griffin & Jordan are experts in analyzing property disputes to determine whether a Maine easement has been created.
-There are six principle ways in which an easement may be created and we will carefully evaluate your case to determine whether an easement has been created by any of these legal theories.
+There are six principal ways in which an easement may be created.
+We will carefully evaluate your case to determine whether any of these legal theories have created an easement.

-Easements may be created by express grant, by reservation or exception, by implication, by estoppel, by necessity, or by prescription.
-Each of these methods carries with it certain legal requirements to prove the easement and we will discuss these with you in the particular context of your case in the event that one of these appears to be possible.
+Easements may be created by express grant, reservation, or exception, by implication, by estoppel, by necessity, or by prescription.
+Each of these methods carries with it specific legal requirements to prove the easement.
+We will discuss these with you in the particular context of your case if one of these appears to be possible.

 The extent of an easement is often the subject of litigation and disputes between neighbors.
-Just what was intended by the original creators of the easement can be difficult to tell.
-This is particularly true because the majority of easements were created in the 1800s or 1900s and at times people were not clear in their intent.
-When all of the original parties to the creation of the easement are deceased, attorneys are often left with simply the words that were used at creation.
+Just what was intended by the original creators of the easement can be challenging to tell.
+This is particularly true because the majority of easements were created in the 1800s or 1900s.